CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/cortex-innovation/backup-cortex-application.md

 # {{% param title %}}

-This guide describes how to setup a scheduled backup of the Application Server.
+This guide describes how to configure a scheduled backup of the Application Server.
+This will backup the application's reliable collections, the cluster's configuration and the service's appsettings.

 ## Make Installation Artefacts Available
 {{< section "/disaster-recovery/cortex-innovation/make-installation-artefacts-available.md" >}}